 Michigan’s 2026 March Madness Win Probability

 Live prediction market forecasts for Michigan based on real-time Kalshi and Polymarket data.
-Updated daily.
+Updated hourly.

 📊 Michigan Market Brief